Why Millennials are the perfect generation for the ‘new’ real estate

 One of the generation’s greatest traits is their adaptability.
 Millennials actively seek out workplace flexibility.
 They’re also happier to blur the lines between home and office.
 Mobile technology means that they can, and do, work from anywhere.
 And if that work carries on into the evening, it’s a deal they’re willing to make.

 The good news?
 Real estate as a career offers more flexibility than almost any other option.
 In addition to the ability to work part or full time, real estate agents can manage their day to suit them, whether it be starting work early in the morning or choosing to sleep in and work late.
-And Will’s quick to reassure you that even working on weekends is negotiable.
+And Paul’s quick to reassure you that even working on weekends is negotiable.
 “Successful agents often build high performing teams, which allow all members to operate to their strengths and provide maximum lifestyle flexibility and reward.”

 As a result of the recent rebound in the property market, there is an increased demand for new agents joining established real estate agencies as more homeowners look to sell their property.
-“It’s a great time to be in real estate,” Will says.
+“It’s a great time to be in real estate,” Paul says.
 “We’ve put together a tonne of information to help people decide if this industry is for them.
 I encourage anyone who is thinking about a career as a sales agent to check it out.”

 Want to know more about what it's like to work in real estate?